Soccentric/aws-sdk-c-complete-guide-with-examples/README.md

 # AWS SDK for C++ - Complete Guide with Examples

+> **IMPORTANT:** This project has been restructured into a professional-grade CMake project.
+See [PROJECT_README.md](PROJECT_README.md) for details on the new structure and organization.

 ## Overview

 The AWS SDK for C++ is a collection of libraries that allows developers to integrate their C++ applications with AWS services.
 It provides high-performance, low-latency access to AWS APIs with modern C++ features.